 As I was walking around the garden it occurred to me what a wonderful exercise in seeing putting a vase together every week is.
 (This is also a flashback to design school -looking and really seeing) First, I noticed the berries on the Firebush (Hamelia patens)

 Then the fluffy seedheads on the mystery plant:

-Whatever this is popped up in my garden a few years ago and I left it for the flowers or seedheads, please let me know it you recognize it.
+Whatever this is popped up in my garden a few years ago.
+I left it for the flowers or seedheads.
+Please let me know it you recognize it.
 I thought it was some sort of Amaranth, but don’t really know.

 After finding the two base plants, I found the Red Shrimp Plants (Justicia brandegeana) and Beach Sunflowers (in yellow, Helianthus debilis) are still flowering and the thus far, oddly small Cactus Zinnias were added.
 Then I went around to my herb pots and snipped some Copper Fennel (Foeniculum vulgare “Purpurea”) to complete my arrangement.
 The flowers were placed in an vintage amber glass candlestick holder from Dansk, a favorite of my husband, repurposed for a vase on Monday.